-See municipality.
-Although many people think a city is a large town, in Florida City:
+City: See municipality.
+Although many people think a city is a large town, in Florida there is no legal difference between towns, villages and cities.

-City attorney: Represents city in legal matters and gives legal advice concerning city affairs.
+Represents city in legal matters and gives legal advice concerning city affairs.
+City attorney:

 City clerk: Record keeper for the city.
 Keeps the official city seal, maintains city council minutes and other records.